ExampleDriven/spring-boot-docker-example/README.md

 # spring-boot-docker-example

 Features :
+- Maven docker plugin
-- Maven docker plugin, build images without dockerfile
+- build images without dockerfile
+- Docker in a multi module project
 - docker-compose definition

 How to run this example :